hw2007/LegacyLauncher/README.md

 5. Open the launcher through steam

 ### macOS
+Note: LegacyLauncher is not regularily tested on macOS.
+Please write a report if there are any issues.
 1. Follow steps 1-4 for the Windows instructions
 2. Download & install <a href=https://getwhisky.app/>Whisky</a>
 3. Create a new bottle inside of Whisky.
 Leave all settings default (name can be whatever you want).